 The major difference between memory foam and latex mattresses is how they conform to your body.
 Memory foam options will conform to the exact shape of each individual.
 The latex option, however, will compress and bounce, and will only conform to the general impressions that your body makes.
 Whichever of these options you prefer depends on your personal preference and your sleep needs.

-Another stark contrast between the memory foam and the latex mattresses is their ability to isolate motion.
+Another stark contrast between memory foam and latex is their ability to isolate motion.
 Memory foam does not allow for motion transfer.
-Meaning, if your partner is sleeping on the other side of the bed and frequently moves around during the night, it is likely that you will hardly feel it, if at all.
+This means if your partner is sleeping on the other side of the bed and frequently moves around during the night, you will hardly feel it, if at all.
 This is why it's preferred by couples.

-Latex, on the other hand, does not isolate motion nearly as well.
-During the night, in the same situation, you will absolutely feel your partner tossing and turning during the night, because latex has a quick response time and is very bouncy.
+Latex, on the other hand, does not isolate motion as well.
+In the same situation, you will likely feel your partner tossing and turning because latex has a quick response time and is very bouncy.